Science Fiction

 Lord of Steel and Sky cover

-Lord of Steel and Sky, book 3 in the War of the Gods series is now available for pre-order.
+Lord of Steel and Sky, book 3 in the award-winning War of the Gods series is now available for pre-order.
 Alicia Stripes finally gets a story arc all to herself.
 Here’s all the relevant information.

 Book Description: